-compared to projected income are investigated.
+compared to projected income are investigated. processed in the correct accounting year.

-3 Risk of fraud over expenditure
+Risk of material misstatement caused by fraud over expenditure

 Most public-sector bodies are net expenditure bodies and therefore the risk of fraud is more likely to occur in expenditure.
+There is a risk that expenditure may be materially misstated in the financial statements.